clab/dynet/contrib/swig/README.md

 The code in `dynet_swig.i` provides SWIG instructions to wrap salient parts of DyNet for use in other languages, in particular Scala (and Java).
-These bindings were developed (and are maintained) by researchers from the [Allen Institute for Artificial Intelligence](http://allenai.org).
+These bindings were contributed (and are maintained) by researchers from the [Allen Institute for Artificial Intelligence](http://allenai.org).

 The SWIG bindings produce Java (in `edu.cmu.dynet.internal`) that slavishly